TimothyLe/pentwheel-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A data visualizing platform with a built in rotation scheduler with a modern frameworks and libraries.
 Intended to demonstrate best practices for scaling API development, clean architecture, and code organization.
+Examples of GET and POST requests will be provided.

 ## Stack
 * Typescript